Calexxxxx/cheatsheets/GIT.md

 4. to scroll up by a page, use b or the Page Up button
 5. to quit, use q

+`git log --oneline --decorate --graph --all`

+The --graph flag adds the bullets and lines to the leftmost part of the output.
+This shows the actual branching that's happening.
+The --all flag is what displays all of the branches in the repository.

+Running this command will show all branches and commits in the repository

 ---

 ## git show